naimursardul/textutils-reactjs/README.md

 This was my first React website.
 Here I used Bootstrap (CSS framework) for designing.

 ## About Textutils
-TextUtil is a word counter and character counter utility which can be used to manipulate your text in the way you want.
-You can remove extra spaces, copy the manipulated text as well as convert text to Uppercase to loawer case and lowercase to uppercase.
-You can extract web address or website url from text by using TestUtil as well
+- You can extract web address or website url from text
+- word counter
+- character counter
+- can remove extra spaces
+- copy the manipulated text
+- convert text to Uppercase to loawer case
+- lowercase to uppercase